 Controlling Late Blight in Potato and Tomato Gardens

-Late Blight is the single most damaging disease of potato.
+Late blight is the single most damaging disease of potato.
 In Saskatchewan, the typically warm and dry summers limit disease development and late blight is not a common problem.
-However, the cool and rainy conditions encountered across the province in 2009 and 2010 were ideal for late blight and continued wet conditions could lead to substantial loss from blight this season.
-Reduce late blight by planting disease-free stock and diligently monitor for symptoms.
+However, the cool and rainy conditions encountered across the province in 2009 and 2010 were ideal for late blight, reminding us that wet conditions can lead to substantial loss from blight.
+Reduce late blight by planting disease-free stock and diligently monitoring for symptoms.
 Late blight typically affects only potatoes and tomatoes in Saskatchewan, but peppers, eggplant and petunias are also susceptible.

 Late Blight Disease Development